oscerd/puppet-tomcat-module/README.md

 	$ds_url = "${ds_driver}:${ds_dbms}:thin:@${ds_host}:${ds_port}/${ds_service}"
 ```

 To use __Hiera__ it's required to define the following variables in a specific file (or splitted in different files).
-We assume this file is called `common.yaml`:
+We assume this file is called `common.yaml` (because in my example I always use YAML format):

 ```yaml
 	---